 About Federal Networks 2015

 Mark your calendars!
 We are pleased to announce that the 28th annual Federal Networks Conference will return to the Washington, DC area February 23-24, 2015.
 The Federal Networks 2015 Conference will bring together senior decision-makers from key agencies across the government to share their latest plans for how they will design, purchase and operate their networks as well as the IT services that these networks enable and deliver.

-Twenty-Seventh Annual Federal Networks
+Twenty-Eighth Annual Federal Networks

-Warren Suss -- President, Suss Consulting Inc. and Conference Chairman
+Warren Suss – President, Suss Consulting Inc. and Conference Chairman

 General Services Administration Integrated Technology Services